 The styling products you choose for thick hair will all be dependent on the style you're looking to achieve.
-For short to medium length messier hairstyles we'd recommend a Clay like the Regal Gentleman Matte Clay; for smart and slicked looks like side partings and pompadours, a water based pomade; and for a more versatile product that can achieve most styles with a low to medium shine, a paste.
+For short to medium length messier hairstyles we'd recommend you use a product that brings out the texture in the hair with a matte finish like the Regal Gentleman Matte Clay.

 If you have thick hair and a lot of it, then you're also going to be looking at products that are easier to spread through the hands and hair.
 This will make it easier to get through your hair, meaning that product doesn't just get stuck in that front portion of your hair for that There's Something About Mary look.
 Pastes and pomades are often your best bet for easily spreadable products!

 With thick hair it can often be tempting to apply a lot of product straight away, as you're looking to get that hold, but as with any hair type we'd recommend starting small and applying more as you go; this way you avoid applying too much!